Malta Gaming Licence Application Process

 Fit and Proper Exercise

-The Malta Gaming Authority will carry out a fit and proper exercise on the applicant by assessing and evaluating all information related to the persons that are involved the finance and management of the business.
+The Malta Gaming Authority will carry out a fit and proper exercise on the applicant by assessing and evaluating all information related to the persons that are involved in the finance and management of the business.
 They will also look at the business viability of the operation.
 As part of this process the Malta Gaming Authority may contact other national and international regulatory bodies and law enforcement agencies.

 As part of the application the applicant must submit an in-depth business plan with all necessary financial, operational, human resources and business information including marketing and distribution strategies.
 The plan should also outline the intended growth targets of the proposed gaming company in Malta.
 The Malta Gaming Authority will conduct a thorough analysis of this plan.